Divisions & Rules

-16. The judges must break all ties for trophies or major awards before the judging is completed.
+16. The Judges must break all ties for trophies or major awards before the judging is completed.

-17. You may NOT enter a single category in two different divisions (Example – you may not enter a deer head in both the Professional and Masters divisions, Commercial Division is exception).
-You may enter different divisions in different categories (Example – you may enter a deer head in Novice division and a fish in Professional division, etc.).
+17. You may NOT enter a single category in two different divisions (Example – you may not enter a deer head in both the Professional and Masters divisions.
+Commercial Division and Masters of Masters are the

 18. You MUST have received a blue ribbon to be eligible to receive Best of Category Award.
 Best of Category Awards are ONLY awarded in the Professional Division and Masters Divisions.

-20. After the judging is complete, the judges ARE NOT allowed to change any ribbons.
+20. After the judging is complete, the Judges ARE NOT allowed to change any ribbons.
 Do not ask them to do so.
 If you have a problem, please contact the competition chairperson.
 He/she will use their discretion to settle any disputes and their ruling is final!

-21. Sportsmanship-The MTA has gone to great lengths to obtain the most experienced and qualified judges in the world.
-All judge’s decisions will be final.
+21. Sportsmanship-The MTA has gone to great lengths to obtain the most experienced and qualified Judges in the world.
+All Judge’s decisions will be final.
 Competitors should conduct themselves in a professional manner.
 Unsportsmanlike conduct could result in disqualification and forfeiture of any and all MTA awards as well as being barred from future competitions.

 22. All exposed areas of mounts must be completely finished (pedestal backs, table top mounts, etc. Back sides of wall mounted fish must be 100% finished in the Masters Division.
 All other divisions are exempt for wall mount fish ONLY